rusefi/rusefi_documentation/Digital-Dash.md

 C-- Third is a Custom Digital Gauge cluster...
 [Link HERE ](https://customgt6.com/2021/03/28/custom-digital-gauge-cluster/) ...
 And here is the [GitHub link for Code ](https://github.com/joshellissh/pi-dgc)

-D— Fourth is Android tablet or phone running [Real Dash](http://realdash.net/index.php)
+D— Fourth is Android tablet or phone running the [Real Dash](http://realdash.net/index.php) App

 # How to set up a Raspberry Pi with TunerStudio as a Digital Dash